 - Contracts should be examined by lawyers who are familiar with them as soon as they reach a certain relevance and thus financial risk.

 - Of course, you can also take samples, but sponsorship contracts in particular can be very complicated when it comes to the questions of what the “sponsor” has to fulfill, when he receives a consideration, for which he has to be liable and much more.

-- Typical contents of the contract are also questions about exclusivity, good behaviour(see e.g. here),information, confidentiality, purpose limitation, cheating(see this article), personal performance/fulfillment and thus assignability.
+- Typical contract content also includes issues of exclusivity, good conduct(see, e.g., here), disclosure, confidentiality, earmarking, cheating(see this article), personal performance/fulfillment, and thus assignability.
 Provisions on a disclaimer, possible contractual penalties and various set-off situations may also be relevant.

 - It is also important to have provisions on the entry into force, duration, option rights, possible premature termination of the contract, the return of services, intellectual property rights such as copyright, written form, access to declarations, applicable law, place of performance and to the place of jurisdiction.

 In my experience, the biggest problem areas in esports and streaming are that agreements (I don’t like to call them contracts) don’t clearly regulate what a team/stream needs to do, when, or for how long, to be able to demand the consideration.
 There is also often a lack of reporting obligations and guarantees on reach, target group and much more.
 Often there is a sponsor (mostly non-endemic) who is engaged in the influencer/streaming/esport area for the first time after a campaign frustrated with the results and there is a dispute about whether the streamer or the esport team was honest about the reach and the target group and whether everything agreed was fulfilled.

 However, there is also a lot of controversy about who exactly has to fulfil what obligations, for example to create advertising materials and what quality or content these advertising materials should or should have.